Helping Youth Attain Science Literacy

 The importance of science literacy has become even more apparent given our current global situation (you know, the whole pandemic thing).
 The spread of misinformation has been rampant, and Canadian scientists are working hard to remind the public of the importance of science literacy as our knowledge and understanding of COVID-19 continues to evolve on an almost daily basis.
 While in this context, science literacy is important for adults, it is also imperative to introduce the concept to youth to form the foundation of their critical thinking skills.

-SCWIST recently explored the concept of science literacy with our youth community during Canadian Science Literacy Week (@scilitweek), held from September 21st to 27th.
+SCWIST recently explored the concept of science literacy with our youth community during Canadian Science Literacy Week, held from September 21st to 27th.
 The theme of this year’s week-long promotion of science literacy was biodiversity.
 Canada is a vast country with a generous amount of biodiversity in its many climates, ecosystems, and species.

-During Canadian Science Literacy Week, SCWIST virtually joined classrooms across BC to debunk popular science myths in biodiversity.
+During Canadian Science Literacy Week, SCWIST virtually joined classrooms across BC to debunk popular science myths about biodiversity.
 Participants were asked: Have you ever heard that zebra stripes exist only for camouflage?
 How about being able to hear the ocean in a conch shell?
 Have you ever wondered whether bulls are actually aggravated by the colour red?

 It was revealed that all of those statements are actually popular myths in biodiversity.
 These and other questions (Is polar bear fur actually white?
 Can owls turn their heads all the way around?) were explored and ultimately answered through the application of science literacy.